Quick Links Menu.

 Class Notes:

-The Maritime Administration had CHAUVENET converted by Stevens Technical Services, Brooklyn, N.Y., into a 260 berth training ship for Texas A&M University, Galveston, Texas, to replace TEXAS CLIPPER (ex SS EXCAMBION, ex USS QUEENS, APA 103).
+In 1994-95 the Maritime Administration had CHAUVENET converted by Stevens Technical Services, Brooklyn, N.Y., into a 260 berth training ship for Texas A&M University, Galveston, Texas, to replace TEXAS CLIPPER (ex SS EXCAMBION, ex USS QUEENS, APA 103).
 The former AGS 29, now named TEXAS CLIPPER II, returned to the Beaumont Reserve Fleet (BRF) from conversion 2 Oct 1995 and custody of the ship was transferred by MARAD on 25 May 1996 upon her arrival at Galveston.
 TEXAS CLIPPER II ran sea trials 28-30 May 1997 and on 3 June 1997 began her first summer cruise as a training ship.
 The last cruise was completed 16 July 2005 and ten days later the ship entered the BRF.
 She was briefly reactivated 7 October 2005 for Hurricane Rita relief at Lake Charles, Louisiana.
 She began her second major conversion in March 2006, this time to a mobile sensor platform to be operated by MARAD for the Missile Defense Agency to track both test interceptors and target missiles.
 She was renamed PACIFIC COLLECTOR on 24 Aug 2006.

 Ship Notes: